-This project is located in the urban area of Guangzhou City, focusing on digital technology and innovation, including city-wide dedicated networks, IoT dedicated networks, data centers, etc., to improve city management efficiency.
+This project is located in the urban area of Guangzhou City.
 The project facilities will be installed in existing buildings, and the project does not involve ecosystem destruction or land requisition related environmental and social risks.
 Environmental and social risks related to interior decoration, equipment installation, and smart city applications during the construction and operation of the project still require environmental and social safeguard measures to manage and reduce, thus this project is classified as Category B in terms of environmental and social impact.
-According to AIIB's environmental and social policy requirements, it is necessary to prepare an Environmental and Social Impact Assessment and Management Plan.
+According to AllB's environmental and social policy requirements, it is necessary to prepare an Environmental and Social Impact Assessment and Management Plan.
 Guangzhou Smart City Investment and Operation Co., Ltd. (hereinafter referred to as "Guangzhou Zhitou Company") commissioned Jiangxi Bohou Environmental Protection Technology Co., Ltd. (hereinafter referred to as "ESIA unit") to carry out the environmental and social impact assessment work for this project.
 This report is the environmental and social impact assessment and management plan prepared for the Guangzhou Smart City Infrastructure Construction Project (Phase I).